Eschatologue/CM_wiki/docs/lore/glossary.md

 ---

-### Caliban
+### Cataphract

 *Weaponry*

-**Calibans** are heavily armoured walkers equipped with powerful cannons and lethal close-combat weaponry, designed to withstand both physical damage and magical spells.
+**Cataphract** are heavily armoured walkers equipped with powerful cannons and lethal close-combat weaponry, designed to withstand both physical damage and magical spells.
 These piloted machines form the backbone of London's assault spearheads.
-Encountering a Caliban on the battlefield is a situation no one wants to be in.
+Encountering a Cataphract on the battlefield is a situation no one wants to be in.

 ---